jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-16.md

-+++
+---
+title: "Smith Back in Kirkcaldy"
+linkTitle: "Chapter 16"
-title=  "Smith back at Kirkcaldy" heading=  "Chapter 16" description=  "When Smith left Glasgow, his mother and cousin went back again to Kirkcaldy" date=  2015-09-15 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-15" linkbtext=  "Chapter 15" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-17" linkftext=  "Chapter 17"
+description: "When Smith left Glasgow, his mother and cousin went back again to Kirkcaldy"
-+++
+date: 2015-08-26
+author: "Rae"
+image: "/covers/life.jpg"
+---

 When Smith left Glasgow, his mother and cousin went back again to Kirkcaldy.
 He remained with them there for the next 11 years.